Regulation in a Global Financial System

 And it’s how we’re furthering that mission through our international efforts that I will speak about today.

-But let me start with an expression of deep admiration for the SEC and its staff.
+But let me let me start with an expression of deep admiration for the SEC and its staff.
 Ever since my time as U.S. Attorney in New York, I’ve been thoroughly impressed by the talent and dedication of the men and women at the SEC.
 That view has only solidified in the three weeks I’ve been on the job.

 Despite the size and complexity of the American financial system and the immensity of the challenges it presents regulators, the SEC staff are doing an exceptional job of protecting investors and facilitating the flow of capital to businesses across this country.